 But, to the casual diner, it's all about deliciousness and value.
 A chilled display unit towards the back of the room is full of lovely homemade goodies, from quiches and tarts to fruit salad and an apple pie full of big juicy slices of apple that would be hard to resist.
 And then, at the very back, the wall is lined promisingly with shelves of wine...

 The thought of breakfast here might be enough to divert you on your way to work – fat sausages, gorgeous rashers, portobello or flat mushroom, black pudding tomato and fried eggs, and pancakes, a vegetarian breakfast, fruits, juices, home baked breads and scones, and more.

 Then, when it comes to lunch, there’s a tempting written menu – including a speciality choice of a fish plate or charcuterie & cheeseboard and hot dishes like collar of bacon with colcannon & parsley sauce, perhaps, and beef & Guinness pie.
 And then are specials that are worth dropping in for in their own right - pan fried whiting, for example, done very simply with rosemary roasted potatoes and rocket: delicious.

 Kind, attentive staff work quickly and efficiently, and children are not only welcome but have proper daytime and evening menus.
-A comprehensive drinks list includes cocktails, aperitifs and digestifs, spirits and interesting beers and soft drinks as well as an informative and kindly priced wine list.
+A comprehensive drinks list includes cocktails, aperitifs and digestifs, spirits and interesting beers (craft on draught) and soft drinks as well as an informative and kindly priced wine list.